col/knock-knock-server/README.md

 4. Login with `chip/chip` for CHIP, `root/intel-edison` for EDISON
 5. Viola, you can see the console of the device.
 6. To start the chip, `cd [device-name]` (for example `cello-game`), `sudo node index.js`

-## Deploy to Elastic Beanstalk

-1. Make sure Node command to `npm start`, in Elastic Beanstalk Console -> Configuration -> Software.
-See http://stackoverflow.com/a/30743344
-2. Zip the **CONTENTS** of the project, not the project folder itself.
-Otherwise, you will see an error `ENOENT: no such file or directory, open '/var/app/current/package.json'`.
-See https://forums.aws.amazon.com/thread.jspa?messageID=476022
-3. Upload the zip file to Elastic Beanstalk Console

 # Project Progress
 ## DONE